• Skip to primary navigation

 And here are more ways to eat the rainbow: Roast a selection of rainbow vegetables, add rainbow veggies to a stew, and even create a rainbow ice cream bar with my homemade magic shell in 3 flavors or my healthy chocolate sauce so each person must build an ice cream sundae that has a fruit from each color of the rainbow.

-Meaning of Eating the Rainbow
+Definition of Eat the Rainbow

-Eating the rainbow is the best way to get the nutrients your body needs each day.
+Eating the rainbow is a way of eating a balanced diet based on colors.
+It is also sometimes called eat your colors.
+Eating a few examples of each color of the rainbow each day is a way to eat a balanced diet.
 A balanced diet ensures that each of your body processes is getting the nutrition it needs to function at its optimum level.
-Eating red, orange, yellow, green, purple, and white plants daily, provides an array of essential nutrition.
+Eating red, orange, yellow, green, purple, blue and white foods that are plant-based daily, provides an array of essential nutrition.

 Benefits of Eating Raw

+That's because when a food is cooked, the nutrition is generally diminished.
 However, moderation in life is the key to happiness, no?
 So you decide on how much cooked and raw food to incorporate into your daily diet.

 Here is a list of colors and their matching foods and benefits that you can use to build out your eat the rainbow diet: